hth313/ladybug/doc/reference.rst

 RLC _ _
 ^^^^^^^

 Rotate X left by the given number of steps through carry.
-A bit that is rotated goes to the carry, the previous carry is rotated in at the right hand side.
+A bit that is rotated out goes to the carry, the previous carry is rotated in at the right hand side.

 RRC _ _
 ^^^^^^^

 Rotate X right by the given number of steps through carry.
-A bit that is rotated goes to the carry, the previous carry is rotated in at the left hand side.
+A bit that is rotated out goes to the carry, the previous carry is rotated in at the left hand side.

 ASR _ _
 ^^^^^^^

 Aritmetic right shift.
 This duplicates the sign bit as the number is shifted right.
-The most recent outgoing bit is stored in the carry bit.
+The most recent shifted out bit is placed in the carry.

 .. index:: bitwise operations, operations; bitwise